NREL/SOEP-QSS/README.md

 * `cd <path_to_repository>`
 * `source bin/Linux/GCC/64/r/setProject` for release builds or `source bin/Linux/GCC/64/d/setProject` for debug builds
 * `cd src/QSS`
-* `mak -j8` to build the demo from the QSS.cc main (adjust -j value for the number of parallel compiles like make)
+* `mak` to build the demo from the QSS.cc main (add a -j*N* make argument to override the number of parallel compile jobs)
 * `./QSS` to run the demo

 To run the unit tests on Linux:
-* The unit tests are in the `tst/QSS/unit` directory and can be built and run with a command like `mak -j8 run`.
+* The unit tests are in the `tst/QSS/unit` directory and can be built and run with the command `mak run`.
 * The unit tests use googletest.
 The `setGTest` scripts under `\bin\Windows` set up the necessary environment variables to find googletest: put a custom version of `setGTest` earlier in your `PATH` to adapt it to your system.

 ### Windows